 In March 2023, the U.S. Department of Health and Human Services' Health Resources and Services Administration, or HRSA, announced initiatives designed to improve the Organ Procurement and Transplantation network, or OPTN, including its intent to solicit contract proposals to manage the OPTN, which is currently operated by the United Network for Organ Sharing, or UNOS, under a contract that expired in March 2024.
 Additionally, in September 2023, the Securing the U.S. Organ Procurement and Transplantation Network Act was signed into law and expressly authorizes HRSA to award multiple grants, contracts or cooperative agreements to support the operation of the OPTN and specifies that the OPTN shall be operated through awards that are distinct from awards made to support the organization tasked with supporting the networks' board of directors.
+In September 2024, HRSA began awarding contracts aimed at supporting these initiatives.
 The impact that the HRSA initiatives and the U.S. Organ Procurement and Transplantation Network Act may have on our business, including on our NOP, is uncertain at this time.